 While most dogs with cruciate injuries require surgery, a small number will improve with conservative therapy.
 This mostly involves several weeks of cage rest, with very brief, calm leash walks for bathroom breaks only.
 Some vets will place knee braces or prescribe anti-inflammatory medication, but these methods are most often ineffective.

 Although rest and medication may help, the most recommended method of treatment for cruciate ligament injury is surgical repair.
 In general, prognosis after surgery is good.
-However, there are different surgical approaches, each with its pros and cons.
-If your dog has a cruciate injury, you may wish to talk to your vet about getting a referral to a board certified veterinary surgeon.
+There are different surgical approaches, each with its pros and cons.
+If your dog has a cruciate injury, you may wish to talk to your vet about getting a referral to a board-certified veterinary surgeon.
 There, you can discuss the best surgical options.
 The following types of surgical procedures are available to repair torn cruciate ligaments in dogs:

 Cruciate Surgery: Extracapsular Repair

 The traditional surgical procedure is often called the extracapsular repair.
 In this method, the damaged ligament is removed and a very strong suture essentially replaces the function of the cruciate ligament.
 The tissue of the knee heals over several months and the suture eventually breaks, leaving the healed tissue to stabilize the knee.
 This is a relatively quick and uncomplicated procedure that can be successful for many dogs, especially smaller dogs.
 It is also less expensive than other methods.
-However long-term success is not excellent.
-Many dogs will re-injure the knee.
+Long-term success is not excellent, though, as many dogs will re-injure the knee.
 That is why this procedure is less commonly recommended by veterinary surgeons.